-- DisSent: Semi-Supervised Sentence Representation Learning with Discourse Prediction.
-Nie, A., Bennett, E.D., Goodman, N.D., (2017). arXiv preprint.
+- DisSent: Sentence Representation Learning from Explicit Discourse Relations.
+Nie, A., Bennett, E.D., Goodman, N.D., (2017). arXiv preprint. [link]

 - Data Noising as Smoothing in Neural Network Sequence Models.
 Ziang, X., Sida W., Jiwei L., Levy, D., Nie A., Jurafsky, Dan & Ng, Andrew, (2016).
 5th International Conference on Learning Representations (ICLR).
 Toulon, France.
-(Oral at BayLearn 2016)
+(Oral at BayLearn 2016) [link]

 - Representations of Time Affect Willingness to Wait for Future Rewards.
 Thorstad, R., Nie, A., & Wolff, P. (2015).
 37th Annual Conference of the Cognitive Science Society.
-Pasadena, California.
+Pasadena, California. [link]

 - Computational Exploration to Linguistic Structures of Future, Classification and Categorization.
 Nie, A., Sheppard, J., Choi, J., Copley, B., Wolff, P., (2015).
 The North American Chapter of the Association for Computational Linguistics: Human Language Technologies.
-Denver, Colorado.
+Denver, Colorado. [link]

 - 2017 Spring: CS224S Spoken Language Processing